polytypic/Recalled/README.md

 Recall is a library that implements a simple EDSL in F# for defining persistent, incremental, parallel computations such as build systems easily.
-Recall is inspired, but does not directly copy
+Recall is inspired by, but does not directly copy

 * Umut Acar's and other's work on
   [Self-Adjusting Computation](http://www.umut-acar.org/self-adjusting-computation),